evagian/Naive-Bayes-classifier-R-/README.md

 ```

 ## Question 2
+Using the data frame you just constructed, create a vector of class
+probabilities for the two classes, 0 and 1.
+That is, compute P(C) for each of
+these two classes and store this in a vector called priors.
+Hint: You just
+need the Decision Column for this, don’t you?

 Decision = 1	when	we	reject	the	loan	and	Decision = 0	when	we	accept it

 ```{r }